janschill/cern-solid-code-investigation/report/review-solid-spec.md

 - Look into shapes; they are not concrete yet; it could be nice for a recommendation (from repos)
 - Give access to this markdown
 - Chat with Ruben, publish this file
-- Not before Christmas, "How to set up a pod with maintaince" (demystify)
+- Not before Christmas, "How to set up a pod without maintenance" (demystify)

 Solid World: